-Standard form for return decision in cases of apprehension within
+Standard form for return decision in cases of apprehension within seven days after illegal entry

-(in accordance with Article 13a of Directive 2008/xxx/Ec of the European Parliament and of the Council on common standards and procedures in Member States for returning illegally staying thirdcountry nationals)
+(in accordance with Article 13a of Directive 2008/xxx/Ec of the European Parliament and of the Council on common standards and procedures in Member States for returning illegally staying third-country nationals)

 Name of State

 LOGO OF STATE (Name of Office)

+RETURN DECISION

-RETURN DECISION On at (time) at (place) We, the undersigned, have before us:
+On at (time) at (place)

+We, the undersigned, have before us:

-Surname
+Surname -

 First name

-Date of birth Place of birth Sex:
+Date of birth

+Place of birth Sex:

 Nationality

 Resident in

 Type of identity document

 number

 Issued in

+on

-on Apprehended following illegal entry coming from
+Apprehended following illegal entry coming from

-on (a maximum period of 1 week may have elapsed between illegal entry and the issuing of this decision)
+on (a maximum period of 1 week may have elapsed betw een illegal entry and the issuing of this decision)

 by means of

 (indicate circumstances of illegal entry).

-He/she is hereby informed that he/she does not fulfil the conditions for entry, stay or residence in pursuant to (indicate references to the
+· y, stay or residence in pursuant to

-national legislation in force), for the following reasons:
+(indicate references to the national legislation in force), for the following reason ons:

-$\square$ (A) Has no valid travel document(s)
+(A) Has no valid travel document(s)

-$\square$ (B) Has a false/counterfeit/forged travel document

-□(C) Has no valid visa

-□(D) Has a false/counterfeit/forged visa

-□( E ) Has no appropriate documentation justifying the purpose and conditions of stay □( F ) Does not have sufficient means of subsistence in relation to the period and form of stay, or the means to return to the country of origin or transit □( G ) Is a person for whom an alert has been issued for the purposes of refusing entry □in the SIS □in the national register Taking under c therefore obliged to return. g into account the fact the he/she entered illegally and did not subsequently obtain an authorisation to stay, this return decision is executable immediately and he/she is hereby placed detention for the purpose of removal. ban: In accordance with Article 9 of Directive 2008/xxx/EC he/she is not allowed to enter into and stay in the territory of the Member States for a period of(normally five ents rson concerned may appeal against the decision as provided for in national law.
-The person concerned receives a copy of this document (each State must indicate the possibilities national legislation to appeal).
-Person concerned Officer responsible
+□(B) Has a false/counterfeit/forged travel document □(C) Has no valid visa □(D) Has a false/counterfeit/forged visa \square (E) Has no appropriate documentation justifying the purpose and conditions of stay \Box (F) Does not have sufficient means of subsistence in relation to the period and form of stay, or the means to return to the country of origin or transit □(G) Is a person for whom an alert has been issued for the purposes of refusing entry □ in the SIS □ in the national register and is therefore obliged to return.
+Taking into account the fact the he/she entered illegally and did not subsequently obtain an authorisation to stay, this return decision is executable immediately and he/she is hereby placed under detention for the purpose of removal.
+Entry-ban: In accordance with Article 9 of Directive 2008/xxx/EC he/she is not allowed to enter into and stay in the territory of the Member States for a period of(normally five years).